xaviercobain88/disprux/README.md

-# redux-cep
+# dispux
-Command/Event Proxy for Redux
+Dispatch proxy for redux